The area-wide tournament will be held on Saturday, April 13, 2024.

-- The winning team of a round of “Rock, Paper, Scissors” will decide if they want to go first or second.
-The team that goes first will be given the first opportunity to answer odd numbered questions, the team that goes second will be given the first opportunity to answer even numbered questions.
+- The winning team of a game of chance will decide if they want to go first or second.
+The team that goes first will be given the first opportunity to answer odd-numbered questions, the team that goes second will be given the first opportunity to answer even-numbered questions.

 - There will be one Spokesperson per team per round of competition.
 The Spokesperson may change between rounds but not during a round.
 The Spokesperson will be identified as such before a round of competition begins.
 If a team member other than the Spokesperson answers, the team will forfeit any points for that question.